 If you suffer from severe pain or blood in your stool, you should speak to your doctor immediately.
 Don’t be embarrassed or afraid to ask questions.
 If left untreated, both constipation and diarrhea can cause serious health concerns.

-Learn more by visiting the UPMC Digestive Disorders Center website.
+Learn more by visiting the UPMC Digestive Health Care website.